shishenyxx/Adult_brain_somatic_mosaicism/README.md

 [Codes](https://github.com/shishenyxx/Adult_brain_somatic_mosaicism/blob/master/plotting/Supplement_data_single_cell/AF_for_single_cell.r) for plotting of AF measured in snMAPS.

+#### 3.2 Pipelines for mosaic variant determination, annotations, and plotting for ID02, 03, and 04

-#### 3.2 Pipelines for statistically analysis, QC, and the related plotting
+#### 3.3 Pipelines for statistically analysis, QC, and the related plotting
 Codes for the QC of [MPAS](https://github.com/shishenyxx/Adult_brain_somatic_mosaicism/blob/master/plotting/QC/Plot_MPAS_het_and_ref_homo_controls.r) and [snMPAS](https://github.com/shishenyxx/Adult_brain_somatic_mosaicism/blob/master/plotting/QC/Plot_snMPAS_het_and_ref_homo_controls.r) based on the heterozygous and reference homozygous control variants in the panel.

 Codes for sorted population, and the QC for sorting were already described in the [previous publication](https://science.sciencemag.org/content/366/6469/1134/tab-pdf).